alexcurtin/daux.io-sample-docs/01_AEM/01_Deploys/AEM_Deploy_Failure_Runbook.md

 [https://github.com/westfield/aem_deploy/blob/master/scripts/classes/load_balancer.rb](https://github.com/westfield/aem_deploy/blob/master/scripts/classes/load_balancer.rb)

 If there’s an issue here, triage to a Production Engineer for investigation.
 The process will involve logging on to AWS console and checking to make sure the ELB and publisher instances are truly failing/unhealthy.

+### I don't see my Java changes

+If a developer has made Java changes and those changes aren't apparent after the deploy, the most common item to check is the PauseInstallation node.
+The difficulty comes in determining which server would be afflicted.
+If it's the Author, well, there's only one Author to check.
+If it's not, then you'll have to go through all 8 Publisher instances to check this node.

+1. Log in to the instance at `/crx/de/index.jsp` using the Admin credentials in Lastpass.
+Example: `http://publisher02.production.us-east-1.aws.wflops.net:4503/crx/de/index.jsp`
+2. Once logged in, you should be at the `Develop` tab where you'll see a file tree section on the left, and a search bar above that.
+Using either the tree or the search bar, navigate to `/system/sling/installer/jcr/pauseInstallation` to access that node.
+3. Under that node, there may be another that looks like a random string of characters.
+This is basically a lock on AEM during the deploy in order to prevent any errant or trigger happy installations on top of the initial one.
+If the node exists, it means the deploy was interrupted at some point during the install.
+4. Right click on that node and select `Delete` to remove that node.
+5. For that publisher/author instance, go to `/system/console/bundles` and look for the `Centre Bundle` to verify that the version number is updated.
+You may need to click `Refresh` in order to update.
+6. If this doesn't work, it may be prudent to manually reinstall the package on the isntance(s) that didn't handle the install properly, then have a Prod Eng member investigate the issue.